 - avoiding palm oil

 These practices help to conserve the forests, which play an essential role in pulling carbon out of the atmosphere.

 Zero waste conserves resources and minimizes pollution

 We live like there is an unlimited number of natural resources for our survival.
 But that’s not the reality.

 Currently, we extract raw materials from natural resources.
 We get the vast majority of plastics from non-renewable fossil fuels.
 Then, we process the materials and manufacture them.
 These steps, and the ones in between, require large amounts of energy and resources, that cause pollution.

-The worst part is that in the end, most of these items end up in the landfill.
+The worst part is that in the end, most of these items end up in landfills.
 Such consumption patterns are damaging the environment and aren’t sustainable.

 The goal of zero waste is to conserve natural resources.

 Reducing and reusing means that the demand for new things will be lower, and they will create fewer new items.

 Overall, zero waste reduces pollution from extraction, manufacturing, and disposal.
 Plus, the focus is on materials that are 100% recyclable and are meant to last.